lattes314/quickstart/README.md

 # Quickstart CLI Tool

 ## Overview
 The Quickstart CLI Tool allows you to quickly initialize new projects based on predefined templates.
 It simplifies the process of setting up new project directories, including automatic GitLab initialization (for private GitLab instances).
+It has been inspired by the [kickstart project](https://github.com/Keats/kickstart.git) from Keats but the whole development was custom.

 ## Features